News Products Updates Support EmailDLL Manual FAQ Debug DocBox Contacts Company Site Map |

 An additional advantage to this method is that when you are updating your installation, you can test the new version without adversely affecting your existing applications.
 Once the updated DLL has been tested to your satisfaction, you can move the new DLL into place the next time the server is shut down.

+4) Copy the email100.js script to the applications but leave the DLL files in their installation locations.
 This method, while technically feasible, is not recommended.
 To accomplish this, you must edit the email100.js file, modifying the extern references to the EmailDLL.
 You would need only mention the Email DLL to include it:

 #INCLUDE email100.js